-Children with more severe chronic lung disease may benefit from prophylaxis for 2 RSV seasons, especially those who require medical therapy.
+Children with more severe chronic lung disease who require medical therapy may benefit from prophylaxis for 2 RSV seasons.
 Children with less severe underlying disease may benefit only for the first season.
-Decisions regarding individual patients may need additional input from neonatologists, intensivists, or pulmonologists.

-The literature also suggests that infants born at 32 weeks of gestation or earlier without chronic lung disease of prematurity (CLD) may also benefit from RSV prophylaxis.
+The literature also suggests that infants born before 29 weeks of gestation without chronic lung disease of prematurity (CLD) may also benefit from RSV prophylaxis.
 In these infants, major risk factors to consider are gestational age and chronologic age at the start of the RSV season.
 Infants born at 28 weeks of gestation or earlier may benefit from prophylaxis up to 12 months of age.
-Infants born at 29 to 32 weeks gestation may benefit most from prophylaxis up to 6 months of age.

 Chang and Chen (2010) evaluated the impact of palivizumab prophylaxis on RSV hospitalizations among children with hemodynamically significant CHD.
 In 2003, the AAP revised the bronchiolitis policy statement and recommended palivizumab in children less than 24 months old with hemodynamically significant CHD (HS-CHD).
 California statewide hospital discharge data from years 2000 to 2002 (pre-AAP policy revision) were compared to those from years 2004 to 2006 (post-AAP policy revision).
 Hospitalizations due to RSV bronchiolitis for children less than 2 years of age were identified by IDC-9 CM codes 4661.1, 480.1, and 079.6 as the principal diagnosis.
 Children with CHD and children with HS-CHD were identified by the co-diagnoses.
 The overall RSV hospitalization rate was 71 per 10,000 children less than 2 years of age.
 Of all RSV hospitalizations, 3.0 % were among children with CHD, and 0.50 % among children with HS-CHD.
 HS-CHD patients accounted for 0.56 % of RSV hospitalizations in 2000 to 2002, compared to 0.46 % RSV hospitalizations in 2004 to 2006.
 That represents a 19 % reduction in RSV hospitalizations among HS-CHD patients after 2003.
 The 19 % decrease in RSV hospitalizations equates to 7 fewer hospitalizations (76 hospital days) per year among HS-CHD patients.
 The authors concluded that since the recommendation of palivizumab for children with HS-CHD in 2003, the impact on RSV hospitalizations in California among HS-CHD patients has been limited.
 Considering the high cost of palivizumab administration, the cost-benefit of RSV prophylaxis with palivizumab warrants further investigation.